JonasJore/url-shortener/README.md

 While a url-shortener should not be that advanced to actually build for yourself, i decided to build this project because i wanted to have a project to work on during my freetime.

-While working as a developer all the projects i have been working on professionally has already been setup.
-So mainly i built this project just to teach myself how all the libraries used in this project is setup and working.
+Also, while working as a developer, all the projects i have been working on professionally has already been setup.
+So mainly i built this project just to teach myself how all the technologies used in this project is setup and working.

-libraries/tools/frameworks used to build this project is:
+Technologies used to help me build this project is:

 * Flyway - Automated database migrations
 * SLF4J - Logging